ayebear/es/README.md

 ## Terms Explained

 * System: Updates components.
-This is where your logic goes.
+  * **User defined:** This is where your logic goes.
 * World: A collection of entities.
 * Entity: A collection of components.
 * Component: A struct that holds some data.
-No logic should be here.
+  * **User defined:** No logic should be here.
-* Prototype: A preloaded set of components for an entity, can be defined in a file.
+* Prototype: A preloaded set of components for an entity.
+  * **User defined:** You can create a file containing the prototype definitions.

 ## Prototypes